vtphan/Code4Brownies/INSTALL/README.md

 # Overview

 First, install [Sublime Text 3](https://www.sublimetext.com/3).
-Then, students can install the Sublime Text 3 plug in.
+Then, students can install the Student's plug in.
 That's it.

-For instructors, install the server and Sublime Text 3's plug-in.
+For instructors, install the server and Instructor's plug-in.

 # Installation of the Student's plug-in